Profile: Saskatchewan

 • Borscht

-• another Post-Soviet creation, which is a beet-based soup, served warm, often with a dollop of sour cream
+• a dish of Ukrainian descent, this beet-based soup is served warm, often with a dollop of sour cream

 • Lefse